Promotions, Promo Codes and Deals

 While you may choose to have a memory card installed, I found the on-board storage to be sufficient for most of my necessary apps and files.
 It's one of the major selling points on this budget smartphone because more storage is always appreciated.

-The phone is very responsive as I experienced no freezes when navigating through applications and the operating system.
+The phone is fully responsive as I experienced no freezes when navigating through applications and the operating system.
 App launch speeds are great.
-Animations show up nicely thanks to the ample runtime memory and the quad-core processor.
+Animations show up nicely thanks to the ample run time memory and the quad-core processor.

 The phone is also 4G LTE enabled.
 This means fast load speeds whether you are browsing through pages or streaming content on the internet.
 For other connectivity purposes, the phone supports Wi-Fi and Bluetooth 4.2.
 It's also GPS-enabled for location-based services like Google Maps navigation.